steven-tey/novel/packages/core/README.md

 | `debounceDuration`  | `number`                         | The duration (in milliseconds) to debounce the `onDebouncedUpdate` callback.                                                                                                               | `750`                                                                                                                   |
 | `storageKey`        | `string`                         | The key to use for storing the editor's value in local storage.                                                                                                                            | `novel__content`                                                                                                        |

+> **Note**: Make sure to define an API endpoint that matches the `completionApi` prop (default is `/api/generate`).
+This is needed for the AI autocompletions to work.
+Here's an example: https://github.com/steven-tey/novel/blob/main/apps/web/app/api/generate/route.ts

 Here's an example application: https://github.com/steven-tey/novella

 ## Deploy Your Own